exonhost/clientexec-bkash/README.md

 To install the bKash Checkout (URL Based) module, follow these steps:

-    Download bKash-clientexec.zip file from the Release section of this repository.
+    Download [bkash-clientexec.zip](https://github.com/exonhost/clientexec-bkash/releases/download/v1.0.0/bkash-clientexec.zip) file from the Release section of this repository.

-    Upload the bKash-clientexec.zip file to the root directory of your Clientexec installation.
+    Upload the bkash-clientexec.zip file to the root directory of your Clientexec installation.

     Extract the contents of the ZIP file within your Clientexec installation directory.